Revlon The One-Step Collection provides fast and effective styling for a very affordable price. But which One-Step to choose?

 – Heat Settings

-Hot air brushes often come with different heat settings, and the “original” Revlon was also providing 3 heat settings including high, low, and cool options.
-This is already a considerably efficient way, fitting the needs of both thick and fine hair.
-Although users had some complaints about high setting getting too hot and the low setting not being effective enough.
+Hot air brushes typically have different heat settings, and the “Original” Revlon offers 3 options: high, low, and cool.
+This makes it a good choice for both thick and fine hair.
+However, some users have complained that the high setting gets too hot and the low setting isn’t effective enough.

 Revlon one step “plus” seems to be solving this problem.
 It offers 4 heat settings instead of 3, adding a medium heat option.

 – Handle Temperature